stuchalk/fair-health-data/README.md

 of the dataset.

 ### For Findability
-The repository will be registered with Google datasets
+The repository will be registered with Google datasets.
 ### For Accessibility
 The data is made available for free via this GitHub repository
 ### For Interoperability